hilja/file-batcher/README.md

 Type: `object`

-The JSON from the iterated file, provided by [gray-matter](https://www.npmjs.com/package/gray-matter).
+The object from the iterated file, provided by [gray-matter](https://www.npmjs.com/package/gray-matter).

 It has the following shape: